The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Discussion

 \subsection{Comparison with Gaia DR3 solution}

-Thanks to high-precision RV follow-up with the HARPS-N spectrograph of HD\,128717, we were able to confirm the presence and substellar nature of the candidate Gaia-ASOI-009\,b.
+Thanks to high-precision RV follow-up with the HARPS-N spectrograph of HD\,128717, we were able to confirm the presence and sub-stellar nature of the candidate Gaia-ASOI-009\,b.
 Nonetheless, our final Keplerian solution for Gaia-6\,B (see Table \ref{tab:fit_HD128717}) is significantly different from the one from Gaia DR3 (Table \ref{tab:gaia_sol}).
-An additional test to see whether the two solutions could be reconciled can be found in Appendix \ref{app:gaia_emcee} but, as expected, the evidence from the RV time series is strongly pointing away from the Gaia DR3 solution.
+An additional test to see whether the two solutions could be reconciled can be found in Appendix \ref{app:gaia_emcee} but, as expected, the evidence from the RV time series strongly points away from the Gaia DR3 solution.

-This discrepancy can be explained, as shown by the simulations we carried out and discussed in Sect. \ref{sec:gaia_sim}.
-As an additional test, we produced 100 Gaia DR3 time series using the orbital parameters from the final PMa+RV solution (Table \ref{tab:fit_HD128717}) and compared the likelihood of the simulated data given two different set of parameters from the Keplerian model: those from our PMa+RV fit and those from the Gaia DR3 solution.
+This discrepancy can be explained using the simulations we performed, as discussed in Sect. \ref{sec:gaia_sim}.
+As an additional test, we produced 100 Gaia DR3 time series using the orbital parameters from the final PMa+RV solution (Table \ref{tab:fit_HD128717}) and compared the likelihood of the simulated data given two different set of parameters from the Keplerian model: the set derived from our PMa+RV fit and the one from the Gaia DR3 solution.
 We find that the two distributions of likelihood are indistinguishable: a Kolmogorov-Smirnov (K-S) test on the likelihood distributions returned a p-value $p=96\%$.
 Moreover, we see that in 42/100 cases the likelihood of the DR3 solution is higher than that of our final solution.
-This proves that the Gaia DR3 time series is not able to constrain the orbit of Gaia-6\,B. The reason for this is most probably the orbital period of the substellar companion: the timespan of Gaia DR3 observations, i.e. 34 months, is much shorter than the orbital period, $P_\text{b} = 9.37$ yr.
-This, combined with the high eccentricity of the orbit, results in a strong degeneracy between eccentricity and orbital period, which most likely produced the Gaia DR3 solution.
+This proves that the Gaia DR3 time series is not able to constrain the orbit of Gaia-6\,B. The reason for this is most probably the orbital period of the sub-stellar companion: the time span of Gaia DR3 observations (i.e. 34 months) is much shorter than the orbital period, $P_\text{b} = 9.37$ yr.
+Combined with the high eccentricity of the orbit, this results in a strong degeneracy between eccentricity and orbital period, which most likely produced the Gaia DR3 solution.